gliderlabs/registrator/docs/user/run.md

 containers and reregister all services.
 This allows Registrator and the service registry to get back in sync if they fall out of sync.

+## Consul ACL token

+If consul is configured to require an ACL token, Registrator needs to know about it, or you will see warnings in the consul docker container

+    [WARN] consul.catalog: Register of service 'redis' on 'hostname' denied due to ACLs

+The ACL token is passed in through docker in an environment variable called `CONSUL_HTTP_TOKEN`.

+    $ docker run -d \
+        --name=registrator \
+        --net=host \
+        --volume=/var/run/docker.sock:/tmp/docker.sock \
+        -e CONSUL_HTTP_TOKEN=<your acl token> \
+        gliderlabs/registrator:latest \
+          consul://localhost:8500

 ## Registry URI

     <backend>://<address>[/<path>]